 Continuous delivery’s approval stage provides a final checkpoint to verify the validity and accuracy of the DevOps project.
 So what does a company have to gain from utilizing this powerful tool?

-Here are 7 benefits you can expect from integrating Salesforce continuous delivery:
+Here are 7 continuous delivery benefits benefits you can expect from integrating with Salesforce:

 1. Increased Productivity